-From Skype to Slack: turn communication into collaboration
+From Skype to Slack: Turn communication into collaboration

 - New employees can get context and make better decisions without having to chase down people or information.

-- Save messages and files that you often reference so that they’re easy to access.
+- Save messages and files you often reference so that they’re easy to access.

 PRODUCTIVITY